-Step 4 - Based upon the initial grievance committee recommendation, the respective Vice President/Campus President (or College President, if applicable) in consultation with the Vice President of Organizational Development and Human Resources (VP, ODHR), has the authority to accept or modify the recommendation(s).
+iv.
+Step 4 - Based upon the grievance committee recommendation, the respective Vice President/Campus President (or College President, if applicable) in consultation with the Vice President of Organizational Development and Human Resources (VP, ODHR), has the authority to accept or modify the recommendation(s).
 (If the grievance committee recommendation is to the VP, ODHR, then the VP, ODHR will consult with the College President or designee.
-If the grievance involves the VP, ODHR, the College President will consult with the Executive Vice President or another College Vice President.)
-Upon receiving the Panel's recommendation(s), tThe respective Vice President/Campus President (or College President, if applicable) will issue the final written decision to the grievance coordinator, who will distribute the decision to all relevant parties normally within ten (10) working business days.
+If the grievance involves the VP, ODHR, the College President will consult with the Executive Vice President or another College Vice President.)The respective Vice President/Campus President for College President, if applicable) will issue the final written decision to the grievance coordinator, who will distribute the decision to all relevant parties normally within ten (10) business days.
 In the case of termination of a contract of employment, the grievant may appeal the final written decision to the College President (except when the grievance committee recommendation goes directly to the College President) on the following grounds:

-- 01. New information that could affect the decision by the Vice President/Campus President and that was not reasonably available to the Vice President/Campus President at the time of the decision; - 02.
-Material deviation(s) from written procedures that significantly affected the outcome.
+9. New information that could affect the decision by the Vice President/Campus President and that was not reasonably available to the Vice President/Campus President at the time of the decision;

+02. Material deviation(s) from written procedures that significantly affected the outcome.